onap/doc/docs/guides/onap-user/design/parameter_resolution/index.rst

 There is an SDNC Directed Graph associated to each of those "capability".

 Service Designer needs to know about those capabilitie with their input/output, in order to re-use them.
+Especially, Service Designer needs to know inputs because those inputs need to be part of the templates.

-In case, Service Designer wants to use a new capability, a solution will be to create a Directed Graph and update the Self-serve-vnf-assign and/or Self-serve-vf-module-assign Directed Graph by adding a new entry in the list of capabilities (node: set ss.capability.execution-order[])
+In case Service Designer wants to use a new capability, a solution is to create a Directed Graph and update the self-serve-vnf-assign and/or self-serve-vf-module-assign Directed Graph by adding a new entry in the list of capabilities (node: set ss.capability.execution-order[])

+The "aai-vfmodule-put" capability is important to be part of a vf-module template because it will be used to put the vf-module-name in AAI and ONAP SO will use that value to name the heat stack.

 |image3|